 Triumphantly and a little manic she shouted “Pumpkin cookies!”

 Pumpkin cookies.
 Those pre-packaged sugar cookies with the half inch layer of orange icing on them and I immediately knew what was wrong.
 I asked for a glass of water from the waitress and had her drink as much as she could in an attempt to flush the artificial colors and chemicals that had shifted her behavior.

 That was the moment when a lot of things came full circle for her and for me.
-Over the years I had been aware that yogurt smoothies kept her up all night as a toddler and that a couple of handfuls of M&M’s meant hours of hyperactivity.
+Over the years I had been aware that store bought yogurt smoothies kept her up all night as a toddler and that a couple of handfuls of M&M’s meant hours of hyperactivity.
 She was sensitive about touch and sensations–having to approve every set of sheets before I bought them and every sock for appropriate softness.

 As time passed, she was diagnosed with ADD and sensory processing disorder and we knew the role that artificial colors and additives played in her ability to focus, socialize and control her impulses.